enkodr/statuscheck/README.md

 ## Configuration

-Create a `config.yaml` file on the system.
+Create a `config.yaml` file on the same path as the status binary file.

 If you want to place it anywhere on the system's path, just pass the `-c path/to/config.yaml` parameter on the startup.

 ```